 We hope you’ve found something to pique your interest in this article.
 There are dozens of medical careers and pathways out there for those looking for a new role.
 You don’t necessarily have to train for up to ten years to get the right qualifications.
 In fact, some positions – like that of a phlebotomist – only require around eight months of training or you can take a 3-year training program in phlebotomy.

 Medicine is a very rewarding industry in which to work.
 Whether you’re on the frontline in the operating theatre, working as a Perfusionist, or whether you’re coordinating the distribution of food in the hospital as a Food Services Manager, everyone plays their part in helping patients to recover successfully.
+There are good non-office-based careers.

 If you’ve ever thought of retraining in a new career, why not give some of these options some thought?
 Likewise, if you’re about to apply for college or medical school and aren’t sure which field to study, these potential career paths can give you some idea about the options available, and how your medical knowledge can be applied to many different roles.